A strongly-typed language inspired by Perl that compiles to native executables via C.

 Combining Perl's expressiveness with strong typing and native performance.

 Compiles to C, then to native machine code via GCC.
-No VM, no interpreter overhead.
+No VM overhead in production.

 Catch errors at compile time with explicit types: int, num, str, array, hash, and more.